Google’s interview process is long and arduous, seeming like a black box to many candidates. Not knowing what’s ahead makes it even harder to prepare.

 Step 1: Resume screen

-The first step of Google’s interview process is the resume screen.
+The first step of Google’s recruitment process is the resume screen.
 Here, after you’ve submitted your application through Google’s jobs portal, or been contacted directly via email or LinkedIn, recruiters will evaluate your resume to see if your experience aligns with the open position.

 Note: Google does not require cover letters and admits that they “may or may not be considered.”
 So, unless you have a highly untraditional profile that needs to be explained, we recommend focusing on your resume.